confluentinc/ccloud-sdk-go-v2/flink/v2/docs/FcpmV2Region.md

 `func (o *FcpmV2Region) HasHttpEndpoint() bool`

 HasHttpEndpoint returns a boolean if a field has been set.

+### GetPrivateHttpEndpoint

+`func (o *FcpmV2Region) GetPrivateHttpEndpoint() string`

+GetPrivateHttpEndpoint returns the PrivateHttpEndpoint field if non-nil, zero value otherwise.

+### GetPrivateHttpEndpointOk

+`func (o *FcpmV2Region) GetPrivateHttpEndpointOk() (*string, bool)`

+GetPrivateHttpEndpointOk returns a tuple with the PrivateHttpEndpoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrivateHttpEndpoint

+`func (o *FcpmV2Region) SetPrivateHttpEndpoint(v string)`

+SetPrivateHttpEndpoint sets PrivateHttpEndpoint field to given value.

+### HasPrivateHttpEndpoint

+`func (o *FcpmV2Region) HasPrivateHttpEndpoint() bool`

+HasPrivateHttpEndpoint returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)